WIMU Regional Program in Veterinary Medicine

 Students in the Regional Program gain hands-on experience early in the program.
 Courses in client communication, diagnostic challenges, and business skills give our students the tools they need to succeed.

-• Courses in client communication, diagnostic challenges, and business skills, give our students the tools they need to succeed.
-All students participate in the Cougar Orientation Leadership Experience (COLE), an off-site retreat designed to promote leadership skills and team building.
+- Courses in client communication, diagnostic challenges, and business skills give our students the tools they need to succeed.
+All students participate in the Cougar Orientation Leadership Experience (COLE), an off-site retreat to promote leadership skills and team building.
 COLE brings students from different places and sets the foundation for cooperation and teamwork over the next four years.

-• As part of the Regional Program Montana students will have choices to study in a wider network of clinical practice sites throughout the region as we add more Montana practices and facilities to our fourth-year curriculum.
+- As part of the Regional Program, Montana students can study in the broader network of clinical practice sites throughout the region as we add more Montana practices and facilities to our fourth-year curriculum.